petros-educational-society/bring-framework/README.md

 The general idea of the project is to write a personal framework that repeats the general functionality of [Spring Framework](https://spring.io/projects/spring-framework).
 The main features are the [IoC container](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/beans.html) and the [DispatcherServlet](https://docs.spring.io/spring-framework/reference/web/webmvc/mvc-servlet.html).
 All the work was done by our [team](#team-id).

-<h3 id="ioc-container-id" style="text-align: center; line-height: 4">1.1.
-IoC container</h3>
+<h2 id="ioc-container-id" style="text-align: center; line-height: 4">2.
+IoC container</h2>

-As part of the IoS implementation of the container, the following functionality was implemented:
+As part of the IoC implementation of the container, the following functionality was implemented:
 - application context
 - scanning all classes marked as [@Component](#dictionary-id) and [@Configuration](#dictionary-id) to create [BeanDefinitions](#dictionary-id)
 - creation [Beans](#dictionary-id) from BeanDefinitions, including autowired Beans